rhoai-mlops/lab-instructions/docs/7-the-feature-playlist/4-more-pipelines.md

 To implement this, we will update our **ETL pipeline** to include a materialization step after the data has been uploaded to **S3**.

-With only the most recent data is materialized, we'll reduce unnecessary data load on the system, keep our feature store continuously up-to-date and ready for real-time inference with minimal processing overhead.
+With only the most recent data materialized, we'll reduce unnecessary data load on the system, keep our feature store continuously up-to-date and ready for real-time inference with minimal processing overhead.

 1. Go to the UI and search for `1D2SVYXZdtNfJCg8wZWvVz` (this id corresponds to `Live Forever from Oasis`).
 Nothing should show up as we haven't yet added that song to our online feature store.